Improvements to Soldier movement ensure training continues at MEDCoE

 |0

-This work, Improvements to Soldier movement ensure training continues at MEDCoE [Image 9 of 9], by Jose Rodriguez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Improvements to Soldier movement ensure training continues at MEDCoE, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT